Textiles, Apparel, Footwear and Travel Goods

 |Prohibition on textiles containing AZO and other hazardous dyes--The importation of textiles and textile articles is permitted subject to the condition that the products do not contain any of the hazardous dyes, such as AZO, whose handling, production, carriage or use is prohibited by the Government of India under Environment (Protection) Act, 1986.
 A pre-shipment certification is required declaring that the shipment is free of azo-dyes.
 The pre-shipment certificate must be from a textile testing laboratory accredited to the National Accreditation Agency of the country of origin, certifying that the products do not contain any of the prohibited dyes.
 View a list of banned dyes in the attached PDF below. |

-Second hand goods--All second hand goods are restricted for entry into India and may be imported only in accordance with the provisions of the Import Policy guidelines.
+Worn or used clothing and textile products--All second hand goods are restricted for entry into India and may be imported only in accordance with the provisions of the Import Policy guidelines (http://dgft.gov.in/exim/2000/downloadftp2015-2020.htm).
 “Units in the Special Economic zone will be allowed to sell worn clothing in the Domestic Tariff Area to the extent of 15% of the cif value of imports made in the previous year” (source: Compendium on Import Policy of India) Pre-shipment inspection is required for imports of certain types of second-hand textiles.
 Certificates of cleanliness, countersigned by a practicing physician in the country of origin, are required for shipments of used clothing.
 The letters “M.D.” must appear after the signature.

 Used or new rags and worn out articles of textile materials may be imported "in completely mutilated form without a licence subject to the condition that mutilation must conform to the requirement specified by Customs Public Notice or Trade Notice" (source: Compendium on Import Policy of India)